-Your employer, in cooperation with NRECA, has established the 401(k) Plan at your co-op to provide a retirement plan for the benefit of its employees and their beneficiaries.
-The 401(k) Plan is what is known as a defined contribution plan; it is qualified under all applicable sections of the Internal Revenue Code of 1986 (the Code) and Treasury Regulations.
-The 401(k) Plan operates on a calendar year basis during the 12-month period beginning on January 1 and ending on December 31.
+Your employer, in cooperation with the National Rural Electric Cooperative Association (NRECA), has established a 401(k) Plan at your co-op to provide a retirement plan for the benefit of its employees and their beneficiaries.
+The 401(k) Plan is what is known as a defined contribution plan and is qualified under all applicable sections of the Internal Revenue Code of 1986 and Treasury Regulations.
+The 401(k) Plan operates on a calendar year basis during the twelve-month period beginning on January 1 and ending on December 31.